hubertgrzeskowiak/puppet-docs/source/guides/style_guide.markdown

 ### 11.1.
 Class inheritance

 Class inheritance should not be used.
-Instead, use data binding instead of `params.pp` pattern.
-Inheritance should only be used for `params.pp`, which is not recommended in Puppet 4.
+Use data binding instead of params.pp pattern.
+Inheritance should only be used for params.pp, which is not recommended in Puppet 4.

-Inheritance can be used within a module, but must not be used across module namespaces.
+For maintaining older modules, inheritance can be used, but must not be used across module namespaces.
 Cross-module dependencies should be satisfied in a more portable way, such as with include statements or relationship declarations.
+Class inheritance should only be used for `myclass::params` parameter defaults.
+Other use cases can be accomplished through the addition of parameters or conditional logic.

 **Good:**